rubygems/rfcs/text/0008-gem-contents-api.md

 We could approach expanding the gems progressively, allowing only the smallest gems to be expanded at first and checking space usage.
 We could also filter for plain text file times and exclude anything other than plain text.

+## Increased database size

+Whether the manifest is stored as rows or json documents, the size of the rubygems.org database will increase significantly.
+This could increase hardware costs and necessitate additional optimizations of the database.
+Manifest data may require partitioning (by age of gem?) which adds complexity to the database schema.
+Alternative storage approaches have their own downsides.
+Storing static manifest files offloads the performance onto a CDN, but makes searching for orphaned checksums more difficult, requiring a separate index in the database.

 ## Potential for abuse

 There is potential for abuse.
 If rubygems.org now serves public versions of any file that anyone uploads, supported by an edge cache with high availability, it could enable bad actors to host highly available files for free.
-While this is already possible on github and in many places on the internet, it may become difficult or impossible to discover abuses.
+While this is already possible on github and in many places, it may become difficult or impossible to discover abuses.
 Rubygems.org currently only serves compressed archives uploaded as gems, so this change opens a new avenue for storing almost any file of any size.

 Hosting uploaded content the raw form could expose rubygems.org to responsibility for DMCA takedown requests.
 This could already happen with the archives as is, but when the file contents are served by rubygems.org directly, it may become a larger issue.
-GitHub [indicates](https://github.blog/2022-01-27-2021-transparency-report/#:~:text=In%202021%2C%20GitHub%20received%20and%20processed%201%2C828%20valid%20DMCA%20takedown,our%20users%20to%20remove%20content.) that they complied with 1828 DMCA takedown requests in 2021.
-Rubygems.org could still face an increased burden when contents are exposed directly to the internet.
+GitHub [published](https://github.blog/2022-01-27-2021-transparency-report/#:~:text=In%202021%2C%20GitHub%20received%20and%20processed%201%2C828%20valid%20DMCA%20takedown,our%20users%20to%20remove%20content.) information stating that they complied with 1828 DMCA takedown requests in 2021.
+Rubygems.org, though smaller than GitHub, could still face an increased burden when contents are exposed directly to the internet.

-Examining npm's code browsing shows that they deliver a manifest that references files at a single file serving URL rather than serving files at their original path in the package.
-They use a 64 character hex string, possibly a SHA256 hash of the file, as a key to retrieve a file.
-There are probably many reasons for this approach.
-File paths could be long or could contain non-url friendly characters.
-It limits directly accessing files by obscuring their location.
-It makes the url for accessing files more uniform which might make access controls or caching simpler.

 Limiting the serving of binary files could reduce potential abuse.
-When reviewing npm package browsing, I could not find any packages that contained binary files.
-The manifest format used by npm records when a file is binary, but I could not find any packages that contained a binary file in order to test how they are rendered
+When comparing with the approach used by npmjs.com, the manifest format records when a file is binary, but I could not find any packages that contained a binary file in order to test how they are rendered
+(My inability to find a package with binary files is potentially due to my own limited knowledge of npm packages.)

 # Rationale and Alternatives